 - A Japanese manufacturer in the carve out and sale of a business unit to a US based global manufacturer.

-- A Japanese insurer in relation to the sale of its reinsurance subsidiary.
+- A Japanese insurer in connection with to the sale of its reinsurance subsidiary.

-- A Japanese company on the establishment of numerous US subsidiaries and the formation of US fund vehicles.
+- A Japanese company in connection with the establishment of numerous US subsidiaries and the formation of US fund vehicles.

 - A Japanese multinational personal care company in the US$485 million sale of its haircare subsidiary to a leading German chemical and consumer goods company.

 - A Japanese management of a global technology consulting services company in a management buyout from private equity owners of the US, Japan and Belgian operating companies.